 Opening a VNC service onto insecure networks like the internet, public libraries, internet cafès etc. may lead to information leaking and/or attempts to take control of your system.

-This topic will only expose VNC to the localhost and use a secure connection using SSH.
+It is highly recommended to only expose VNC to the localhost and connect using a secure connection using SSH or VPN.

 Multiple X sessions for a single user are not supported